vsoch/vsoch.github.io/_posts/2020/2020-04-06-s3-minio-multipart-presigned-upload.md

 )
 ```

-That might look trivial or straight forward in practice, but it was very tricky
+That might look trivial or straight forward in practice, but it was tricky
 figuring out that I needed to provide a custom configuration to the clients,
 specify the signature version to match minio, and also use "path" (actually
 I think it might have worked without this, but I didn't remove it).
 I am sure,